wyldeo/MarsRover/README.md

 Given more time I would:

-  * Tidy Program.cs and parser
+  * Tidy Program.cs and parser - parser should fail more silently
   * Make orientations a linked list (i.e N -> E -> S -> W -> N etc)
   * Add more tests - which properly check finished & lost
   * Add ToString() check to some unit tests